Creating a new NHS England: NHS Digital and NHS England have now merged. Health Education England will join us in April 2023. Learn more.

 Mahfuz Rahman, 35, who lives in east London is a polio survivor and British Polio Fellowship member.
-He contracted polio when I was around two years old and has lived with a shorter and weaker left leg since.
+He contracted polio when he was around two years old in Bangladesh and has lived with a shorter and weaker left leg since.

 “Walking is difficult, and I’ve never been able to run or take part in sports like football.
 Polio has limited the life I lead and though I’m only 35 now, I can already see new polio symptoms starting to develop, like fatigue and muscle pain.